Document sans nom

-A seasoned manager with more than 20 years of experience, Ms. Proulx joined Hydro-Québec in 2013 as Director – Communications, and became Vice President – Communications and Government Affairs in 2017.
+A seasoned manager with over 20 years of experience, Ms. Proulx joined Hydro‑Québec in 2013 as Director – Communications, and became Vice President – Communications and Government Affairs in 2017.
 Prior to that, she ran her own public relations firm, where she soon built an enviable reputation for her leadership, team spirit and intellectual rigor.
-She advised numerous decision-makers in various areas of the public and private sectors, including culture, luxury goods and customer service, as well as several Québec municipalities and regional county municipalities.
+She advised numerous decision-makers in various areas of the public and private sectors, including culture, luxury goods and customer service, as well as several Quebec municipalities and regional county municipalities.
 Before setting up her own business, she managed the communications department at Hydro Ottawa and served as spokesperson and strategic advisor at Hydro-Québec.

 Élise Proulx holds a Bachelor’s degree in communications (public relations) from the Université du Québec à Montréal (UQAM) and an Executive MBA from UQAM’s School of Management.
 She has earned the ICD.D designation from the Institute of Corporate Directors and is also an accredited sommelier, for her own enjoyment.
 In 2018, as part of the prestigious Mercuriades awards held under the auspices of the Fédération des chambres du commerce du Québec (Québec federation of chambers of commerce), she was named Exceptional young businesswoman in the large companies category, in recognition of her leadership in raising Hydro‑Québec’s profile.